REACH project: the why

 Questions

-Anyone aged over 18 who received a cancer diagnosis, and is living in the Republic of Ireland is more than welcome to participate.
+Anyone aged 18 or over who has received a cancer diagnosis and is living in the Republic of Ireland is welcome to take part.

 You can download and read the participant information sheet here, and the consent form here.